2024-foss4g-europe/2024-foss4g-europe.github.io/content/tartu2024.md

 *Tartu 2024 Team and Town Hall © Kiur Kaasik*

 What Tartu 2024 activities take place during the week of our FOSS4GE conference?
 Let's have a look at a few suggestions by the LOC members.
-The list is not exhaustive by all means and more can found at the **{{< extlink href="https://tartu2024.ee/en" title="Tartu2024"
+If you happen to have some free time during the conference or looking for reasons to prolong your stay there will be loads of options for entertainment, cultural and culinary experiences and much more!
+The list is not exhaustive by all means and more can found at the

+**{{<
+  extlink href="https://tartu2024.ee/en"
+  title="Tartu2024"